ChoKssa/chain-radar-django/README.md

 ## 👤 User Authentication

-The application includes registration, login, and logout functionality using Django’s built-in authentication system.
+The application includes registration, login, and logout functionality using Django's built-in authentication system.

 - Regular users can register and log in through the frontend.
 - Staff users can be promoted via Django Admin (`is_staff=True`).